 the earth and surrounded the camp of the saints and the beloved city.

 Broad plain.
 The favored definition of platos in Strong's, Thayer's and other Greek dictionaries, as well as translations, is, by far, breadth.
 The verse should likely read, And they went up over the breadth of the earth.
 (6)

 The beloved city is, of course, Jerusalem.
 The armies gathered from over the breadth of the earth and surrounded [Jerusalem].
-The saints in the passage must refer only to Israelites, all of whom will know the Lord and will have been brought back to their Promised Land (Jeremiah 31:31-34; Ezekiel 36:24-27).
-It is unlikely that the saints here will include the saved Gentiles as a group as they will have their dwellings in their own nations throughout the earth (Revelation 5:9; 14:6).
+The saints in the passage must refer primarily, if not exclusively, to Israelites, all of whom will know the Lord and will have been brought back to their Promised Land (Jeremiah 31:31-34; Ezekiel 36:24-27).
+It is unlikely that the saints here will include the saved Gentiles as a group as they will have their dwellings in their own nations throughout the earth (Revelation 5:9; 14:6), though it is likely that saved Gentiles who happen to be in Israel at the time of Satan's rebellion will be the object of his wrath, as well.
 What we see here is another Satanic attempt to destroy the Jews; and not only the common Jewish people, but the King of the Jews, Himself, for He will be ruling and reigning from Jerusalem, the city of the Great King (Psalm 2:6; 78:68; 87:2; 48:2; Micah 4:2).